 Enrichment (Duke of Edinburgh Award Accredited)

-Students undertake two sessions each week under the ‘Enrichment’ umbrella.
-These sessions are similar in focus, content and style to extra-curricular sessions which have proved successful in grammar school settings and more recently, in mainstream comprehensive settings.
+Year 11 students undertake two sessions each week under the ‘Enrichment’ umbrella.
 They are designed to spark new areas of interest for our students and to provide them with a challenging, non-academic programme of development.

-The sessions are varied with Friday’s lesson focusing on skills development such as cookery, crafts, chess and art.
-During Thursday’s session, students work with an outdoor pursuits tutor and visit activity centres/leisure areas in the wider Stockport area – during these sessions they undertake orienteering, climbing, abseiling and team games.
+DofE sessions are varied, with one skills lesson per week, focusing on skills development such as cookery, crafts, chess, and art.
+During the additional longer session, students work with an outdoor pursuits tutor and visit activity centres/leisure areas in the wider Stockport area.
+During these sessions, students participate in orienteering, climbing, abseiling and team games.

 “Year 11 pupils talked effusively to inspectors about the benefits of the Duke of Edinburgh’s Award Programme, They described how the different challenges are helping them to conquer some of their fears, as well as helping them to learn skills which will stand them in good stead for their next steps.”
 (Ofsted January 2017)

-The programme of study is four lessons per week which covers Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
+The programme of study is four lessons per week which cover Number, Algebra, Ratio and Proportion, Geometry and Measures and finally, Statistics and Probability.
 Students are also given the opportunity to develop their ‘Functional Maths’ skills by working on real-life problems.
-Application of appropriate methods and Interpretation in order to solve problems is also included.
-Students have the opportunity to enter GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
-Students are also entered for Maths Functional Skills (Edexcel) online test.
-Lessons are differentiated to meet the students need and a variety of teaching and assessment methods used.
+The application of appropriate methods and Interpretation to solve problems is also included.
+Students are entered for GCSE Mathematics (Edexcel specification 1MA1) and/or Entry Level Certificate in Mathematics (Edexcel).
+Students are also entered for the Maths Functional Skills (Edexcel) online test.
+Lessons are differentiated to meet students’ needs and a variety of teaching and assessment methods are used.

 View Here: RSE Secondary Schools guide for parents

-On a Wednesday, students participate in sessions that aim to boost self esteem and promote their overall wellbeing.
-The sessions involve activities to develop self-awareness and recognition of one’s own feelings and knowing how to manage them.
+On a Wednesday, students participate in sessions that aim to boost self-esteem and promote their overall wellbeing.
+The sessions involve activities to develop self-awareness and recognition and regulation of one’s feelings.
 These sessions also include being able to recognise and adapt to the feelings of other people, whilst at the same time, learning how to manage and express one’s own emotions effectively.
-This is helpful to developing good communication skills and the enhancement of our relationships with other people.
+This helps develop good communication skills and the enhancement of our relationships with other people.
 Upon arrival, students have the opportunity to select which offer would suit their needs best.
-These sessions are run by members of staff as well as outside agencies Secondary Jigsaw, Mosaic and Stockport Homes.
-Some examples of these sessions include: mental toughness, living life to the full, therapeutic gardening, dramatherapy, fitness activities, artistic opportunities and LGBT support.
+These sessions are run by members of staff as well as outside agencies including Secondary Jigsaw, Mosaic and Stockport Homes.
+Some examples of these sessions include: Mental Toughness, Living Life to the Full, Therapeutic Gardening, Dramatherapy, among fitness activities, artistic opportunities and LGBTQIA+ support.